Wondering How To Be Happy? Why That’s the Wrong Question

 Gritty people understand that reaching their goals is about playing the long game.

 In some cases, it might be months, years, or even decades before you reach your ultimate goal.
-If you don’t believe that what you’re doing matters, it’s going to be tough to keep that spark burning during things like a global pandemic.
+If you don’t believe that what you’re doing matters, it’s going to be tough to keep that spark burning during difficult times (which are unfortunately unavoidable).

 Get clear on the meaning and value behind your long-term efforts.
 When you reframe your goals and start with why, it’ll be easier to keep going, even when things get rough.